Antheo-Fernandes/Natural_Language_Processing/README.md

 ### 1. Download Anaconda
 I highly recommend that you download [the Python 3.7 version](https://www.anaconda.com/download/).

-### 2. Download the Jupyter Notebooks
-Clone or download this [Github repository](https://github.com/adashofdata/nlp-in-python-tutorial), so you have access to all the Jupyter Notebooks (.ipynb extension) in the tutorial. **Note the green button on the right side of the screen that says `Clone or download`.** If you know how to use Github, go ahead and clone the repo.
-If you don't know how to use Github, you can also just download the zip file and unzip it on your laptop.

-### 3. Launch Anaconda and Open a Jupyter Notebook
+### 2. Launch Anaconda and Open a Jupyter Notebook

 *Windows:*
 Open the Anaconda Navigator program.
 You should see the Jupyter Notebook logo.
 Below the logo, click Launch.
 A browser window should open up.
 In the browser window, navigate to the location of the saved Jupyter Notebook files and open 0-Hello-World.ipynb.
 Follow the instructions in the notebook.